The-Martyr/the-martyr.github.io/_pages/about.md

 I'm **Guanyu Zhou**, an undergrad interested in artificial intelligence.
 Here is my [CV](/files/Resume.pdf).

-I am currently working as a research intern on VLM, advised by Professor [Zhuang Liu](https://liuzhuang13.github.io/) at Princeton University.
-My current research interests are **VLMs (Understanding, Generation, and Reasoning)**, with a current focus on **data**.
-I hope to learn from VLMs, reflect on its bottlenecks, and explore the prototype of the next generation of intelligent systems.
+I am currently working as a research intern on VLMs/MLLMs, advised by Professor [Zhuang Liu](https://liuzhuang13.github.io/) at Princeton University.
+My current research interests are **VLMs/MLLMs (Understanding, Generation, and Reasoning)**, with a current focus on **data**.
+I hope to learn from VLMs/MLLMs, reflect on its bottlenecks, and explore the prototype of the next generation of intelligent systems.

 Prior to this, I did a research internship at the NLPGroup of [HKUST(GZ)](https://xuminghu.github.io/), exploring the perceptual flaws of MLLMs.
 I also had an unforgettable research time at [AIMlab](https://xiangroup.github.io/), where I worked on problems related to video understanding / action recognition.

-My ultimate goal is to build a multimodal, scalable, dataset-free, continuously learning, and self-iterating intelligent system.
+My ultimate goal is to build **a multimodal, scalable, dataset-free, continuously learning, and self-iterating intelligent system**.
 Feel free to email me to discuss issues in related fields!😄

 <br>
 # 📅 News